-Difference between JDK and JRE and JVM is one of the popular interview questions.
+The difference between JDK, JRE, and JVM is one of the popular interview questions.
 You might also be asked to explain JDK vs JRE vs JVM.

 JDK vs JRE vs JVM

-Let’s look at some of the important difference between JDK, JRE, and JVM.
+Let’s look at some of the important differences between JDK, JRE, and JVM.

 - JDK is for development purpose whereas JRE is for running the java programs.